Let Us Diagnose Your Knee Pain

 - Joint aspiration (fluid is taken from the knee for analysis)

 Once the results of your tests have been reviewed, your doctor will go over the next course of action, including possible treatment options such as exercises at home, physical therapy, and medication for pain and swelling.
-If you need knee surgery, our orthopedic surgeons perform a variety of minimally invasive procedures to help you get back to doing what you love, with less pain and discomfort.
+If you need knee surgery, our orthopaedic surgeons perform a variety of minimally invasive procedures to help you get back to doing what you love, with less pain and discomfort.